thebigbone/A-Movie-RestAPI-written-in-Go/README.md

 # Simple Movie API

 This is a simple movie API implemented in Go using the Gorilla Mux router.
-It allows you to perform basic CRUD operations (Create, Read, Update, Delete) on movies.
+It allows you to perform basic operations on movies.

 ## Endpoints (use postman to test it)